Virginia Consumer Data Protection Act

 Specops Password Auditor provides visibility into dangerous account passwords in Active Directory

-Securing passwords used in the Microsoft Active Directory environment is vitally important to meeting compliance objectives.
+Securing passwords used in the Microsoft Active Directory environment is vitally important to meeting compliance objectives and regulations like the Virginia Consumer Data Protection Act.
 Specops Software provides powerful tools that allow organizations to bolster password security in the environment.

 brandon lee writer